cloudflare/next-on-pages/docs/routing.md

 In different phases, different things may be applied to our response object, or modify the current requests details.
 The first thing we check for is whether a (matching) source route wants to override the current headers and status code and, if so, reset them.

+#### Locale

+To support internationalization redirects, the Vercel build output configuration contains source routes that map locales to redirects for both [sub-path](https://nextjs.org/docs/pages/building-your-application/routing/internationalization#sub-path-routing) and [domain](https://nextjs.org/docs/pages/building-your-application/routing/internationalization#domain-routing) routing.
+Dealing with these is a little challenging due to the format of some of the records and, as such, has involved custom behaviour.

+When we encounter a list of a locale redirects, we have to check for any cookie value that is provided as a way to override the request's `Accept-Language` header.
+Both the cookie and the header have to be parsed into a form that represents the locales, sorted by [quality](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language#directives).
+Vercel considers the locale in the cookie to take precendence over the header.

+If we find a locale that matches the current request, we apply a redirect for it and exit the routing process.
+At the same time, whenever we encounter a source route with a locale property, we store the list of locales for later use when dealing with edge cases.

+The custom behaviour that was referred to above comes into play when processing sub-path locale source routes.
+The `src` value that is used to match the request appears to only be for `/`, instead of `^/$`.
+This means that we have to check if the `src` value is a regular expression, and if not, handle it another way, to ensure that we are on the root.
+This is because automatic locale detection should [only](https://nextjs.org/docs/pages/building-your-application/routing/internationalization#automatic-locale-detection) occur at the root of the site.

+One of the edge cases that we have to deal with when internationalization is enabled is in the `miss` phase.
+Sometimes, the build output config has a record that rewrites all paths containing `/{locale}` to `/`, instead of `^/{locale}$`.
+This is an important distinction as it prevents us from reaching the next source route which handles including everything after the locale.
+Therefore, when checking source routes in the `miss` phase, we have to use the list of locales that we stored earlier to check if the current `src` value is a known locale, and if so, change the matcher to be `^/{locale}$` instead of `/{locale}`.

 #### Middleware

 Next up, any middleware is run.
 Middleware occurs during the `none` phase, at the very start of the routing process.
 The response headers from the middleware and taken and applied to the request and the response object, where appropriate.